-Update — this has changed from 2017.
+Update — this has changed a lot from when it was originally posted 2017.
 Michelle comments: “Maybe someone can update this.
 I shop in DeKalb and this is not at all how it works in our area.
 In the Chicago area you have to do shopping and delivery.
 You are not paid until you have a job.
 Some days I’ll have a 4-hour shift but no jobs come in, so no pay.”

 Welcome back to Work at Home Saturday, featuring your stories of working at home and various ways to bring in income on the side!

 This week, Janet shares her Instacart story with us.
 You can sign up to drive for Instacart here.

 Instacart is a grocery shopping and delivery service where customers can place orders online for delivery from local stores.
 When you work with Instacart, you can choose to do both shopping and delivery, shopping only, or delivery only.
 I do the shopping and delivery, because (in my opinion) the money is better.

 All work is done through a smartphone app.
 Once I receive an order, I must acknowledge it within 12 minutes.
 Then I head to the store chosen, hit the start shopping button, and get the customer’s list.
 I mark off items as I find them, and weigh items if needed.
 At your interview you are given an Instacart MasterCard to use for all buying, so you are not out any of your own money in store.
 If an item is unavailable in store, Instacart offers suggestions if the customer has not — and they have the option to at any time while you are in store.
 (Also, you can choose a substitution based on your own judgement and enter that.)